TimZijlstra2/Thesis/README.md

 This repository contains a software tool that combines Natural Language Processing (NLP) and Social Network Analysis (SNA) to detect, track, and visualize the spread of toxicity in Dutch Eredivisie-related Twitter communities during emotionally charged football events.

-The project was developed as part of a Master’s thesis at the University of Applied Sciences Amsterdam and is specifically focused on tool development — not on analyzing or interpreting the social behavior itself.
+The project was developed as part of a Master’s thesis at the University of Applied Sciences Amsterdam and is specifically focused on tool development, not on analyzing or interpreting the social behavior itself.
 The system provides a modular pipeline for data collection, toxicity classification, network construction, and interactive visualization.

 ---